eXistenZNL/Docker-Webstack/README.md

 ### Versions

 > Tags ending with a `-description` install packages from different repositories to keep up with the latest PHP
 > versions.
-These are probably short lived and will be replaced with their default counterpart as soon as these PHP
+These are probably short-lived and will be replaced with their default counterpart as soon as these PHP
 > versions make it into the default Alpine repositories.
 You can use them, just keep in mind you will have to switch
 > over to the default container at one point.
 >